 Bettors can place a wager on a horse race weeks or even months in advance via futures markets, which is also known as ante-post betting in the UK and Ireland.

-Some bookmakers offer a non-runner no-bet on all races at Cheltenham.
-This means that if you place a futures bet on a horse and it doesn’t end up running, the betting site will issue a refund.
-However, check that your chosen betting site offers this service before placing a wager.
+Some bookmakers offer a non-runner no-bet on Cheltenham races.
+If you place a futures bet on a horse and it doesn’t run, the betting site will issue a refund.
+However, check that your betting site offers this service before placing a wager.

-A place bet is a wager on a horse to finish in one of the top positions, such as 1st, 2nd, 3rd or sometimes 4th — depending on the size of the field and the bookmaker’s terms.
+A place bet is a wager on a horse to finish in one of the top positions, such as first, second, third, or sometimes fourth, depending on the size of the field and the bookmaker’s terms.

-Each-way bets are a good option for those County Hurdle selections with big odds.
+Each-way bets are a good option for long County Hurdle odds.

-Horse racing odds are presented in three main formats depending on your region and most online bookmakers allow you to choose between the formats in your account settings:
+Horse racing odds are presented in three main formats, depending on your region.
+Most online horse racing betting sites allow you to choose between the formats in your account settings:

 Mainly used in the UK and Ireland, fractional odds are displayed as a fraction, such as 3/1 (read out as three to one).